nordeim/Point-Of-Sale/prompts.md

 ---
 that is really awesome!
 I like it.
 Can you create an equally awesome GitHub repository `README.md` for this project with at least 4000 words.
 Hopefully, your awesome README.md will attract widespread developer interests to this project!

+---
+That is an awesome design!
+Please help me create an equally awesome `README.md` for the GitHub repository for this project.
+Use at least 4000 words to be as detailed as possible.
+Hopefully it will be able to attract as many developers to this project as possible.